KeerthanaS2002/COURIER-MANAGEMENT-SYSTEM/README.md

    * Make sure to install the necessary Python libraries: pip install mysql-connector-python pillow 2.Database Configuration:
    * The system is set up to connect to a local MySQL database.
-Update the `setup_database` function with your MySQL credentials if needed.
+Update the 'setup_database' function with your MySQL credentials if needed.

 3.Running the Application:
    * Run the script, and the application will start with the login page.